IBM/chopstix/docs/custom_commands.md

 are automatically detected whenever a line in the usage starts with two space and a `-`.

-All options and flags must start with a single `-`. options have either an argument in the form of `-opt <arg>`) or are binary flags that can be enabled/disabled with `-feature`/`-no-feature` respectively.
+All options and flags must start with a single `-`.
+Options have either an argument in the form of `-opt <arg>`) or are binary flags that can be enabled/disabled with `-feature`/`-no-feature` respectively.
 The default value can be specified with `(default: some value)`, otherwise it is equal to `NULL`.